 Airbnb solo travel statistics

-Recent data from Airbnb shows that 26% of all nights booked on their platform in 2021 were from solo travelers.
+Data from Airbnb shows that 26% of all nights booked on their platform in 2021 were from solo travelers.
 They also found that over 50% of the nights booked in the first quarter of 2022 for long-term stays were for people traveling solo.[6]

 The considerable proportion of Airbnb customers using their platform for solo accommodation bookings encouraged the company to add new safety features to their app, initially for English-speaking guests.
 This includes the ability to share their reservation itinerary with a trusted person, get tips for traveling safely in the local area, and get suggestion questions to ask their host during their stay.